 Design language

-This project was guided by Grove’s core mission: 'a community that cares for a community'.
-Drawing on internal presentations, I crafted a simple, symbolic, and geometric design language to reflect the natural, interconnected care that Grove stands for.
-The visual system ties back into Sutter Health’s broader brand strategy, while also carving out a distinct identity for Grove’s specialized services.
-Recreating components from the Shoelace design system ensured design consistency and streamlined development.
+This project was guided by Grove’s mission: a community that cares for a community.
+I developed a simple, geometric design language reflecting Grove’s natural, interconnected care.
+The system aligns with Sutter Health’s brand while defining Grove’s distinct identity, with rebuilt Shoelace components ensuring consistency and efficiency.

 Focus